falcondai/twitter-oauh-collector/README.md

 Basic Twitter OAuth Token Collector
 ===================================

-Creates a web interface for collecting Twitter oauth access tokens from your account or your friends' accounts for prototyping purposes.
+A web interface for collecting Twitter oauth access tokens from your account or your friends' accounts for prototyping purposes.

 Why?
 ----